hanthienduc/hello-world/README.md

 # hello-world
-Just learn github stuff
-Hello everyone my name is Duc, i'm 21 years old, i just graduated from FPT Polytechnic, Where I Majored in Computer Programming, Currently i Work as an Internship Android Developer At Dinosys.
+Hi everyone, my name is Han Thien Duc, I'm 21 years old, I Just graduated from FPT Polytechnic, Where I Majored in Computer Programming, Currently I working as an Internship Android Developer at DINOSYS Cooporation.